openstack/charm-vault/src/README.md

 After deploying and relating the charm to postgresql, install the vault snap locally and use "vault init" to create the master key shards and the root token, and store them safely.

+## Network Spaces support

+The vault charm directly supports network binding via the 'access' extra-binding and the 'cluster' peer relation.
+These allow the Vault API and inter-unit Cluster addresses to be configured using Juju network spaces.